sbonacho/ch-create-client/README.md

-# Command Handler - New Client
+# Command Handler - Create Client

-This microservice acts as a Command Handler API for the functionality New Client in a Insurance POC.
+This microservice acts as a Command Handler API for the functionality Create Client in a Insurance POC.

 # Docker Generation